theberbie/commit_stats/README.md

 `-asc` returns all commits made for each day over the past year in ascending order

-`desc` returns all commits made for each day over the past year in descending order
+`-desc` returns all commits made for each day over the past year in descending order

 ### When in doubt about the flags, add `-h` to `ruby script.rb` for more detail